Emil Holub: Expeditions in Africa

 In 1873, Holub set out on his second scientific safari, devoting his attention to the collection of ethnographic material.
 On his third expedition in 1875, he ventured all the way to the Zambezi river and made the first detailed map of the region surrounding Victoria Falls.
-Holub also wrote and published the first book account of the Victoria Falls published in English in Grahamstown in 1879.
+Holub also wrote and published the first book account of the Victoria Falls, published in English in Grahamstown in 1879.

 After returning to Prague for several years, Holub made plans for a bold African expedition.
 In 1883, Holub, along with his new wife Rosa (1865–1958) and six European guides, set out to do what no one had done before: explore the entire length of Africa from Cape Town all the way to Egypt.
-However, the expedition was troubled by illness, poisoning of draugh oxen by plant Dichapetalum cymosum and, eventually, the uncooperative or even rebelling Ila tribesmen and Holub's team was forced to turn back in 1886.
+However, the expedition was troubled by illness, poisoning of draugh oxen by the plant Dichapetalum cymosum and, eventually, the uncooperative or even rebelling Ila tribesmen and Holub's team was forced to turn back in 1886.

 Holub mounted two exhibitions, highly attended but ending up in financial loss, in 1891 in Vienna and in 1892 in Prague.
 Frustrated that he was unable to find a permanent home for his large collection of artefacts, he gradually sold or gave away parts of it to museums, scientific institutions and schools.

 Later Holub published a series of documents, contributing to papers and magazines, and delivering lectures.
 His early death came in Vienna on 21 February 1902, from lingering complications of malaria and other diseases he had acquired while in Africa.